JiangWZW/Realtime-GPU-Contour-Curves-from-3D-Mesh/README.md

 ## How to setup

-StrokeGen is a research prototype, developed in Unity Engine, with its Universal Render Pipeline.
+This project is developed in Unity Engine, with its Universal Render Pipeline.
 All runtime procedures are implemented on the GPU with HLSL (mainly compute shaders).

 To run this project: